Sv443/BetterYTM/contributing.md

 <!-- #region plugin interface -->

 ### Developing a plugin that interfaces with BetterYTM:
-BetterYTM has a built-in interface based on events and exposed global constants and functions that allows other userscripts to benefit from its features.
+BetterYTM has a built-in interface based on events and exposed global constants and functions that allows other "plugin" userscripts to benefit from its features.
 If you want your plugin to be displayed in the readme and possibly inside the userscript itself, please [submit an issue using the plugin submission template](https://github.com/Sv443/BetterYTM/issues/new/choose)

 <br>